farirpgs/fari-app/docs/fari-wiki.md

 ### Offline

-The Offline mode is useful if everyone are physically in the same room but the GM still wants to use Fari to manage their Scenes.
+The Offline mode is useful if everyone is physically in the same room but the GM still wants to use Fari to manage their Scenes.

 When playing in Offline mode, Fari won't connect to its server and won't generate the session link cited above.

-This mode is also useful if for some reasons, some of your players can't connect to your Online game session and you want to share your screen with them.
+This mode is also useful if for some reason, some of your players can't connect to your Online game session and you want to share your screen with them.
 See more about connection issues below.

 > #### Issues When Joining a Game
 >